SqueezedSlime/mc-proxy/README.md

 # How safe is it to use alts from MCLeaks, the altening or EasyMC

 Before you are going to use those alts, you need to know one thing for sure: the alts are never permanent.
-If their alts are malicious, it is not their alts, it is the (unofficial) launchers which even be made by other users.
+If their alts are malicious, it is not their alts, it is the (unofficial) launchers which even can be made by other users.
 Most of those launcher install self-signed certificates of the mojang authentication sites and redirects all connections from your browser to their sites.
 This means that also your non-alt logins are redirected to their sites.
 Even if you have switched to mojang authentication in some authenticators.